WrightLabScience/SequenceToMutations/README.md

 To access and use the grid from your personal or work laptop, you must register and get approved.
 If it's a resource you plan on using beyond this pipeline, consider doing so.
 However, if this is the only project in the Wright lab for which you require the grid, consider asking a generous lab mate to run your jobs on your behalf.
 That will require you send them your data and all the necessary scripts personalized to your project and samples.

-Each step in more detail, including inputs, outputs, and comments:
+Each step in more detail, including comments, inputs, and outputs:

 STEP 1: TRIM

+1. Comments: Run locally, use `R_scripts/001_TrimRawReadsByQuality.R` script

-1. Inputs: raw `[sample_name].fastq.gz` files from HSSC
+2. Inputs: raw `[sample_name].fastq.gz` files from HSSC

-2. Outputs:
+3. Outputs:

 	a. `[sample_name]_trimmed.fastq.gz` files, name each file according to whether the reads came from an evolved lineage or an ancestor strain (see examples)

 	b. 'assemble_job_map.txt' containing the file names for the trimmed reads of ancestor strains for assembly (next step)

-3. Comments: Run locally, use `R_scripts/001_TrimRawReadsByQuality.R` script

 STEP 2: ASSEMBLE

+1. Comments: Run on grid (could run SPAdes locally, depending on your machine) - there are other assembly programs (just ask Nick) if you feel SPAdes is not ideal or appropriate for your project

-1. Inputs:
+2. Inputs:

 	a. trimmed.fastq.gz files (ancestors only)